taikedz-mt/chat_modes/README.md

 ## Usage

+Any player with the `shout` privilege can deafen themselves

+* `/deaf`
+	* This commands toggles the player's `deaf` mode.
+If deaf mode is on, they do not receive chat messages, regardless of their chat mode.

-Any player who has both the `shout` and `cmodeswitch` privileges has access to the following commands:
+Players with both the `shout` and `cmodeswitch` privileges has access to the following commands:

 * `/chatmode MODE [ARGUMENTS ...]`
 	* this sets a new chat mode.
 Some chat modes can take extra arguments, others not.
 * `/chatmodes`
 	* this lists the chat modes available, with a description

-Players with `chatadmin` privilege have an additional command:
+Players with the `basic_privs` privilege have access to moderator messaging

 * `/assignchatmode PLAYERNAME MODE [ARGUMENTS]`
 	* Assigns a chat mode to a given player
+* `/wall GLOBALMESSAGE`
+	* Send message to all connected players, regardless of their `deaf` status

 ## API